 Publiziert am 23.
 April 2014 von Peter Pölloth, NaturFreundeGeschichte NatureFriendsHistory 2.1 (2014). (pdf file) Peter Pölloth: “From a very personal perspective Karin Adamietz Ahmed describes a newly emerging interest in what used to be Camp Midvale, until the 1950s the biggest Camp of the Nature Friends of America.
 Recent events have triggered what can be seen as a resurgence of the Nature Friends idea in Northern New Jersey.”

-(Camp Midvale became The New Weis Center for Education, Arts and Recreation in 2015 and I sent in my membership donation.
+(Camp Midvale became The New Weis Center for Education, Arts and Recreation in 2015.
 I’m so glad to know it will continue.
-Here is an article about that process of saving the camp: An informal group of citizens calling themselves “Nature Friends for Preserving Weis” has launched a campaign to prevent the facilities at Weis Ecology Center on Snake Den Road from being torn down. )
+Here is an article about the process of saving the camp: An informal group of citizens calling themselves “Nature Friends for Preserving Weis” has launched a campaign to prevent the facilities at Weis Ecology Center on Snake Den Road from being torn down. )